How to Prepare Your Airbnb and Guests for A Power Outage

 VRBO’s power outage policy

-They don’t have one either.
+They don’t have one.
 In fact, they don’t even mention health & safety concerns or other support options if guests have an issue during their stay.
 Their website help resources basically direct everything to the host, and it’s up to the host to help the guest.

-If you have a power outage issue that lasts more than 30 minutes, first contact the host, and VRBO customer service right away.
+If you are a guest and experience a power outage issue that lasts more than 30 minutes, first contact the host, and VRBO customer service right away.

 This is just one more reason to be prepared ahead of time with a plan and an easy way to communicate with your guests in the event of a power loss during their Airbnb VRBO stay.